 Nordkalotten is the geographical area around and north of the Arctic circle, containing parts of the Scandinavian and Nordic countries Norway and Sweden, the Nordic country Finland and Russia.
 Some PR-related names used in the area are: The land of the midnight sun, Europe´s last wilderness, Top of Europe, to mension a few.
 Among bikers, Nordkapp (North Cape) and the Lofoten islands are the best known locations in this region.
 Worthy of a bike trip?

 My name is Ola Rova and my home is the northernmost city in Sweden, Kiruna.
-I´ve been touring quite a lot on motorcycle around Europe.
-Over the years I´ve gradually started to appreciate the far north and this area for bike riding more and more: The nature, roads, low traffic intensity and easy going in general.
+I´ve ridden quite a lot on motorcycle around Europe.
+Over the years I´ve gradually started to appreciate this area for bike riding more and more: The nature, roads, low traffic intensity and easy going in general.
 It´s actually great for touring on a motorbike, if you´re well prepared and have decent luck with the weather.
-There´s also a lot of false information out there regardning this area, so here´s my view of it all.
-I´ve never been to Russia on motorcycle, the language barriers have sadly halted me.
-Russia´s therefore not included.
+There´s also a lot of false information "out there" regardning this area, so here´s my view of it all.
+I´ve never been to Russia on motorcycle, so that part is unfortunately not included i this small guide.

 Experience the midnight sun?
 Just came across another marketing-lie.
 Dont´t get fooled here!
 There´s no midnight sun south of the Arctic circle on the northern hemisphere.
 See the map on the right for approximate dates of when it can be seen in different parts of Nordkalotten.
 Further up north means a longer period of time.